Michigan Catholic Conference Supports End Dismemberment Abortion Petition Drive

 petition drive seeks to ban dismemberment procedures

-Michigan has a long-standing ban on abortion, which is not fully enforced as a result of the U.S. Supreme Court decision in Roe v.
+Michigan has a long-standing ban on abortion, some say, the strongest pro-life law in the country, which is not fully enforced as a result of the U.S. Supreme Court decision in Roe v.
 Wade.
-Because of that, any pro-life legislation must be carefully evaluated to ensure that it will not weaken or repeal the state’s existing ban on abortion.
-Michigan has the longest existing and, some say, the strongest pro-life law in the country.
+Because of that, any pro-life legislation must be carefully evaluated to ensure that it will not weaken or repeal the state’s existing law.
 Since 1846, Michigan law has banned all abortions.
 The state’s most current abortion ban went into effect in 1931, providing exception only to save the life of the mother.
 Following the Roe v.
 Wade decision in 1973, the 1931 ban was upheld by the Michigan Supreme Court, within the parameters of Roe, and continues to ban abortions post-viability.
 Therefore, Michigan’s complete ban on abortion will go back into effect when Roe is overturned.

 About the Heartbeat Bill